cjvandyk/Extensions/README.md

         will return False.<br>
             `"1234".IsZipCode()`<br>
         will return False._

+- ### **Left()**
+    > _This method returns text to the left of the index string.
+Use negative values for occurrence if the occurrence count should start from the end instead of its default from the beginning of the string._

 - ### **Lines()**
     > _This method returns the number of lines/sentences in the given string<br>